 How do you decide what size to be after breast reduction surgery?

 For patients who want to be smaller-- some just have suffered too long with very large breasts and want to be as small as possible-- more tissue can be removed to make a smaller size.
-In a larger , heavier patient, this means that the breast will be quite flat and not at all "perky".
+In a larger, heavier patient, this means that the breast will be quite flat and not at all "perky".
 Though this is not typically a concern of such patients who just want comfort.
-For smaller and more petite patients who want a very small breast size, this can also be accomplished with breast reduction surgery, though they do run a increased risk of numbness or inability to breast feed after surgery.
+For smaller and more petite patients who want a very small breast size, this can also be accomplished with breast reduction surgery, though they do run an increased risk of numbness or inability to breastfeed after surgery.
 Each patient must balance these pluses and minuses of surgery to make the best decision for themselves.

 At our WESTMED plastic surgery practice, I personally perform about 2 breast reductions a week, so it is a very common surgery.
 If you want to learn more about breast reduction or our "sports reduction", come and meet us in person in our Westchester office (Only 30 minutes from Manhattan NYC) or our Greenwich CT office.

-Dr Suzman Sports Breast Reduction from D cup to B cup bra size
+Dr. Suzman Sports Breast Reduction from D cup to B cup bra

-New York Magazine, U.S. News and WORLD report and Westchester magazine have all listed him of a top doctor for Plastic Surgery.
+New York Magazine, U.S. News and WORLD report and Westchester magazine have all listed him as a top doctor for Plastic Surgery.